C1. Patterns and Relationships

 • to create, during the exploration, several different patterns with the colour attribute, but having the same structure, then to extend them, and compare them;

-• point to each term and name it to provide a tactile, auditory, and visual cue to the pattern rule;
+• point to each element and name it to provide a tactile, auditory, and visual cue to the pattern rule;

 • to take beads identical to the first pattern and match them, one bead at a time, with the first pattern before adding them to their own string.